HBCU Scholars Program

 Closing the gap of health disparities and inequities

 HBCU Scholars learn about the health of their communities, participate in research projects, and explore varied career paths.
 Volunteer mentors give the scholars invaluable professional guidance.
-If we’re going to close the gap in health disparities, we must have a wider array of minority researchers and medical professionals.
-And a strong education can grow the next generation of Black doctors, nurses, and researchers.
+If we’re going to close the gap in health disparities, we must have more diverse researchers and medical professionals.
+A strong education can grow the next generation of African American doctors, nurses, and researchers.

 A Relentless Pursuit to Close the Gap